Kenneth James Gibson: Music for television and film

 Gibson composes music for TV and Film.
-According to IMDB he has music in shows such as Shameless, The Simpsons, The Last O.G., Weeds, Californication, and Saturday Night Live and films such as The Best and The Brightest, Drones, Don Peyote, and 7 Minutes.
+According to IMDB he has music in shows such as Shameless, The Simpsons, The Last O.G., Weeds, Californication, and Saturday Night Live and films such as Relay, Christy, The Best and The Brightest, Drones, Don Peyote, and 7 Minutes.
 Gibson appeared as himself as music producer on an episode of VH1's MC Serch hosted show Miss Rap Supreme.